Hengoo/BVHRaytracer/readme.md

 The render and analysis settings can be changed in config.txt

 ### Analysis:
-Analysis results are saved in /Analysis/\<sceneName\>
+Analysis results are saved in /Analysis/Results/\<sceneName\>

-The python file "DataManager.py" in /Analysis can gather the needed numbers from the folders.
+The python file "DataManager.py" in /Analysis can gather the data from different scenes into one big table.

-For now you have to edit the python code to choose what scene to summerize -> the resulting \<sceneName\>.txt is used in the Latex Project. (normal save folder for the data: /LatexPlots/Data )
+For now you have to edit the python code to choose what scene to summerize

-TODO: more here